LPology/Simple-Ajax-Uploader/README.md

       <tr>
         <td><strong>setProgressBar(element)</strong></td>
         <td>Function</td>
         <td>Designates an element to serve as an upload progress bar.
-The CSS width % of the element will be updated as the upload progresses.</td>
+The CSS width percentage of the element will be updated as the upload progresses.</td>
       </tr>
       <tr>
         <td><strong>setFileSizeBox(element)</strong></td>